gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 {% image src="lockdown-iphone/itunes-app-store-purchases.png" caption="Tap to drill into iTunes & App Store next" alt="locking down an iPhone: Content & Privacy Restrictions > iTunes & App Store Purchases" /%}

-For maximum safety, we recommend disabling all three of the settings shown below by setting them to **Don't allow**.
+For a safe iPhone, all three of these options should be set to **Don't allow**.

 {% image src="lockdown-iphone/dont-allow-installing-deleting-apps.png" caption="<b>Don't allow</b> installing, deleting, or in-app purchases" alt="locking down an iPhone: don't allow installing apps, deleting apps, or in-app purchases" /%}

+{% callout title="Managing Apps Over Time" %}

-Don't worry, you'll _still be able to add new apps_ when you child needs them and you approve.
-You'll simply have to temporarily allow installing apps in this section, install the app, and then revoke the privilege again.
+You can still add new apps you approve when you child needs them.
+You just temporarily allow installing apps in this section, install the app, and then revoke the installation privilege again.

-{% callout %}

-After you set the settings to what is shown above, **you won't be able to delete apps.**
-That's one of the reasons we started by encouraging you to first delete all unnecessary apps.
-Don't worry though, if you ever later on want to remove an app from your child's phone, all you need to do is 1) enter the passcode, 2) temporarily _allow_ deleting apps, 3) delete the app, and then 4) disable deleting apps again.
+Same with _deleting_ apps: just temporarily allow deleting, remove the app, and re-disable.

 {% /callout %}